AllardQuek/Youtube-DL-Extract/README.md

 `python single_extract.py sample-audio.mp3`

 ### Extract First 10s of All Files in a Directory
-Specifiy input and output directories.
+Specifiy input and output directories in `extract_10s.py`.

 `python extract_10s.py`